mugdhabondre/GoCamelCase/Design.md

 ## Improvements

 1. Algorithmic improvements<br/><br/>
 __Bottom__ __Up__ __Approach__: The algorithm is bottom up currently.
-If we make it top bottom, we can save some time, by checking only for those indices which can form a potential word.
+If we make it top down, we can save some time, by checking only for those indices which can form a potential word.
 Worst case would still be the same as bottom up, but we do better on the average case.<br/><br/>
 __Reverse__ __Traversal__:  Another improvement could be start the second scanning of indices (j) in forward manner instead of reverse.
 I tried this, but it increases the latency by atleast 1s for sentences with 13-14 letters.<br/><br/>
 __Multiple__ __Queries__ __from__ __a__ __single__ __connection__: The algorithm is quadratic.
 At each index (i) it can fire upto i queries, n-1 worst case.
 This is a lot of calls to the oxford dictionary API.
 One of the solutions could be to open an client connection and fire queries repeatedly to save time on handshakes.
 This can result in a few extra queries, but we would save some time by this. <br/><br/>